 It seems that the agreement is directly linked to the national peace process.
-The process: articulated document refers to the Russian federation as "one of the guarantor countries for the operation of stability" in Syria.
-Furthermore, both parties agree to respect the "principle of the sovereignty of the Syrian Arab Republic, the unity of its lands and its regional peace" that lies at the centre of negotiation to bring an end to the Syrian conflict.
-The signing parties also agree to respect "the necessity to end hostilities within a comprehensive solution in Syria".
+The process: articulated document refers to the Russian Federation as "one of the guarantor states of the rationale [national] stabilisation process" in Syria.
+Furthermore, both parties agree to respect the parties also agree to respect "the necessity of the cease of fighting within a comprehensive solution in Syria".

+"principle of the sovereignty of the Syrian Arab Republic as well as its territorial integrity" that lies at the centre of negotiation to bring an end to the Syrian conflict.
+The signing in Raheeba)